KomodoPlatform/developer-docs/docs/intro/000-start-here/001-introduction.md

 # Introduction

-Welcome to the Komodo API Reference Guide.
+Welcome to Komodo's Developer Documentation.

-Komodo's blockchain technology enables developers to run fully independent blockchains in a secure and highly competitive environment.
+Komodo's blockchain technology enables developers to create and run fully independent blockchains in a secure and highly competitive environment.

 Each independent blockchain built on the Komodo framework has a wide range of capabilities, including: